Turin Italy – When To Go and What To See

 My home for few nights was Turin Palace Hotel – a 4 star centrally locate a designer hotel that has several advantages:

-– Perfect location close to the city center and at front of Porta Nuova railway station
+– Perfect location close to the city centre and at front of Porta Nuova railway station

 – large choice of breakfasts served in a beautiful setting